 Many Parents raise concerns about the liability of the school in regards to their child’s gym class injuries.
 Under what circumstances is the school liable?
-This blog post will cover the topic of gym class injuries with a review of applicable law in addition to the evidence that you would need to succeed in a personal injury claim against a school.
+This blog post will cover the topic of gym class injuries with a review of the applicable law in addition to the evidence that you would need to succeed in a personal injury claim against a school.

 Gym activities vary depending on the student’s age and abilities.
-For example, younger preschool and elementary students are less likely to participate in contact sports, but high school students are frequently herd into intra-class teams ready to compete in a wide range of sports activities.
+For example, younger preschool and elementary students are less likely to participate in contact sports, but high school students are frequently herded into intra-class teams ready to compete in a wide range of sports activities.

 More than 60,000 students are hurt each year during gym class activities according to the Center for Injury Research and Policy at Nationwide Children’s Hospital.
-The majority of gym class injures are soft tissue injuries like sprains, minor cuts and bruising, but a substantial number of more serious hard injuries occur, including head trauma, broken bones, broken teeth, eye injuries and more.
-While most injuries are unavoidable, many occur because the school or physical education teacher was negligent.
+The majority of gym class injuries are soft tissue injuries like sprains, minor cuts and bruising, but a substantial number of more serious hard injuries occur, including head trauma, broken bones, broken teeth, eye injuries and more.
+While most injuries are unavoidable, may occur because the school or physical education teacher was negligent.

 When negligence occurs, the school is liable for the student’s injuries in addition to subsequent damages.
-Subsequent damages are things such as: reimbursement for injured student’s medical bills, out-of-pocket expenses for medications, slings, crutches, and if a child is in high school and has a part-time job, for his or her lost wages.
+Subsequent damages are things such as reimbursement for injured student’s medical bills, out-of-pocket expenses for medications, slings, crutches, and if a child is in high school and has a part-time job, for his or her lost wages.
 If a parent has to take time off work to take the child to and from treatment, the parents lost wages would be considered a subsequent damage.
-A child’s pain, suffering and emotional distress also has to be taken into account.
+A child’s pain, suffering and emotional distress also have to be taken into account.

-Determining the difference between accident or negligence is the first step in determining if a parent would have a valid legal claim against a school.
+Determining the difference between accident and negligence is the first step in determining if a parent would have a valid legal claim against a school.
 The nature of the gym class activity determines the nature of the school’s duty of care.
 Consider these two situations of someone slipping and falling.
-If a student slips and falls on spilled water in a hallway, it may indicate the school’s negligence in not cleaning up the spill.
+If a student slips and falls on the spilled water in a hallway, it may indicate the school’s negligence in not cleaning up the spill.
 But if a student slips and falls on water from perspiration during a gym class this is not a sign of negligence, it would be an accident.

 If a child is hurt during a school gym class activity and it is believed that negligence caused the injury evidence is required to back up the claim.
 A legitimate injury claim cannot be made without proof of a child’s damages.
 Some examples of valid evidence would include: